famndox/P4-James-Angels/README.md

 The best logged result came from *our* SCRATCHING model using the Grimm dataset (towards the m’th iterations).
 Not bad for a little next character predictor, but it looks like we're going to need to lean on something pre-trained.

-Notes on notebooks: *the known good tutorial based models used in this narrative are those that can be found in /scripts. original, but not necessarily current, and separate notebooks documenting our 'from-scratch' models explorations can be found in /scripts/xPlor and .virtuatl_documents/just_exploring for 'pre-trained' models used in the next section. the pt_bert_bot notebook referenced below was derived from Project_4_BERT.ipynb though the learning rate config didn't make it into the 12 epoch version.*
+	Notes on notebooks:
+	- *the known good tutorial based models used in this narrative are those that can be found in /scripts*
+	- *original, but not necessarily current, and separate notebooks documenting our 'from-scratch' models' beginnings can be found in /scripts/xPlor*
+	- *the same collection of 'pre-trained' models used in the next section can be found in .virtuatl_documents/just_exploring*
+	- *eg. the pt_bert_bot notebook referenced below was derived from Project_4_BERT.ipynb, sans the learning rate config*

 ## Leveraging BERT and GPT-2 for Emotional Analysis and Text Generation